The64thGamer/cheeseepedia/content/cvnzug2ieo1uvi35/content.md

 ## History

-This animatronic first premiered at the {{< wiki-link "Concord, CA (1975 Diamond Blvd)" >}} in 1979.
+This animatronic first premiered at the [Concord, CA (1975 Diamond Blvd)] in 1979.
 The only changes to his look over the years were the addition of a baseball hat that read 'Munch' as well as legs and shoes.

 ## Movements